tpm2dev/tpm.dev.tutorials/Intro/README.md

 PCRs are: read, extend, and reset.
 All richness of semantics of PCRs come from how they are used:

+ - what the governing TCG platform specification says about them
- - how they are extended and by what code
+ - what they are extended with and by what code (in what locality)
  - what purposes they are read for
     - attestation
     - authorization